sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 * Run the tests and ensure they pass
 * Tag the current version to Git
 * Check out a new branch for the migration process
-* Update to the lates Ruby 1.9.3 patch level
+* Update to the latest Ruby 1.9.3 patch level
-* Update to the lates Rails 3.2 version
+* Update to the latest Rails 3.2 version

-The actual migratio is as follows
+The actual migration is as follows

 * Check out a new branch for the upgrade process
 * Prepare the Gemfile